michetonu/michetonu.github.io/_posts/2017-10-28-sunshine-economy.md

 But let's be careful – correlation does not necessarily imply causation.
 Do *siestas* really affect a country's productivity?
 Does the possibility of going to the beach 6 months a year make you less willing to look for a job?
 We can't draw those type of conclusions from just a couple of graphs, but it's fun to speculate.

 I'll leave you with a last piece of advice: if you want lots of sunshine, low unemployment, and a decently healthy economy, you should probably move to Malta.

+*Edit*: I was given a very good comment on "productivity" vs. "economic output".
+It is probably more correct to talk about the latter, since countries southern country manage to have a relatively high GDP given their high unemployment – thus effectively being very productive.

 ### Appendix